http4k/www/src/website/content/pro.md

 With Pro modules, teams can confidently deploy http4k applications that meet strict compliance requirements while maintaining the performance demands of modern cloud workloads.

-The library of Pro modules is regularly growing — check back often for new additions.
+The library of Pro modules is regularly growing.
+Some modules are available for early access — fully tested and production-ready.
+Sign up for updates on their product pages or [get in touch](mailto:solutions@http4k.org) to talk to us about getting started.

 Pro modules are available to license standalone or are automatically included as a part of the <a href="/enterprise">http4k Enterprise Edition</a>.
 We also offer custom licensing terms to suit your organisation's needs — get in touch using the button below.</p>